hugotms/trader/README.md

 As with every strategy, you should always test it before going live.
 Luckily this bot provides this fonctionnality by implementing two fake exchanges.

 **Note that in testing mode, no real order is placed.
 The exchange code will make fake orders in its database.
-On going orders on Bitpanda Pro are not monitored.**
+On going orders on One Trading are not monitored.**

 It is recommended to use another database when testing than the one used in real life.
 Reason is that the bot will enter its trade in the database in the same way it would normally, which would mess reporting and could disturb the other bot.
 Also, when in `HISTORY` mode, the bot reset the database at the end of the test.